Coursera2015/ProgrammingAssignment2/README.md

 ### Introduction
 Matrix inversion is usually a costly computation.
 And in some cases it is better to cache results of the previous work than compute it repeatedly.
-These functions solve the problem by caching inverse matrix computed in function `makeCacheMatrix()`.
+These functions solve the problem by caching inverse matrix computed in function `cacheSolve()`.

 #### The project has the following functions:
 1. `makeCacheMatrix`: This function creates a special "matrix" object that can cache its inverse.